RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 |_DSL parameters_| parameters |
 |_DSL arguments_| {'paired_concept_frequency': {'is_required': False, 'examples': ['true', 'false'], 'type': 'string', 'description': 'Indicates if you want to use the paired concept frequency option.
 Mutually exlisive with: `paired_concept_frequency`, `observed_expected_ratio`, and `chi_square` if any of the oters are set to true while this is there will be an error.'}, 'observed_expected_ratio': {'is_required': False, 'examples': ['true', 'false'], 'type': 'string', 'description': 'Indicates if you want to use the paired concept frequency option.
 Mutually exlisive with: `paired_concept_frequency`, `observed_expected_ratio`, and `chi_square` if any of the oters are set to true while this is there will be an error.'}, 'chi_square': {'is_required': False, 'examples': ['true', 'false'], 'type': 'string', 'description': 'Indicates if you want to use the paired concept frequency option.
 Mutually exlisive with: `paired_concept_frequency`, `observed_expected_ratio`, and `chi_square` if any of the oters are set to true while this is there will be an error.'}, 'virtual_relation_label': {'is_required': False, 'examples': ['N1', 'J2'], 'type': 'string', 'description': 'An optional label to help identify the virtual edge in the relation field.'}, 'source_qnode_id': {'is_required': False, 'examples': ['n00', 'n01'], 'type': 'string', 'description': 'a specific source query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)'}, 'target_qnode_id': {'is_required': False, 'examples': ['n00', 'n01'], 'type': 'string', 'description': 'a specific target query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)'}} |

-### overlay(action=overlay_exposures_data)
+### overlay(action=compute_ngd)

-                    `overlay_exposures_data` overlays edges with p-values obtained from the ICEES+ (Integrated Clinical and Environmental Exposures Service) knowledge provider.
+`compute_ngd` computes a metric (called the normalized Google distance) based on edge soure/target node co-occurrence in abstracts of all PubMed articles.
-                    This information is included in edge attributes with the name `icees_p-value`.
+This information is then included as an edge attribute with the name `normalized_google_distance`.
-                    You have the choice of applying this to all edges in the knowledge graph, or only between specified source/target qnode IDs.
-If the latter, the data is added in 'virtual' edges with the type `has_icees_p-value_with`.
+You have the choice of applying this to all edges in the knowledge graph, or only between specified source/target qnode id's.
+If the later, virtual edges are added with the type specified by `virtual_relation_label`.

+Use cases include:

+* focusing in on edges that are well represented in the literature
+* focusing in on edges that are under-represented in the literature

-                    This can be applied to an arbitrary knowledge graph (i.e. not just those created/recognized by Expander Agent).
+This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

 #### parameters:

+* ##### default_value

+    - The default value of the normalized Google distance (if its value cannot be determined)

+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - 0 and inf are examples of valid inputs.

+    - If not specified the default input will be inf.

 * ##### virtual_relation_label

-    - **description**: An optional label to help identify the virtual edge in the relation field.
+    - An optional label to help identify the virtual edge in the relation field.

     - Acceptable input types: string.